2024 Pinewood Derby is On!

 Race will be Sunday March 10th @ Scout Hall from noon-2pm

 Have fun designing and building your car.
 There are tips and ideas online and linked below.
-Check-in of cars to ensure they meet the rules and can be entered into the racing software will be March 2nd at the pack meeting.
-Racing will be at Scout Hall on March 6th, 10am-noon.
+Check-in of cars to ensure they meet the rules and can be entered into the racing software will be March 6, 2024.
+Racing will be at Scout Hall on March 10th

 Please be aware that NO RACE DAY CAR ENTRY will be allowed.
 Also please follow the rules, we adhere to these.
 Cars will be inspected and impounded before racing.

 A pinewood derby is a race between wooden cars pulled down a track by gravity.
 The cars are built from standard kits by the Cub Scouts with guidance, and where needed, assistance from their family.
 The races are spirited and fun, and car designs can be whimsical or realistic limited only by the imagination of the Scout and the Derby rules summarized below.